 Ida’s sister and half-sisters all left home as teenagers to go into domestic service, but Ida was a dressmaker’s apprentice at home at age 14 (when the photo below was taken), and she stayed home until she was in her mid twenties.
 Ida’s half-brother became a miner like his father and grandfather.
 At the age of 19 he was convicted of an attempted assault on a woman, but let off due to previous good behaviour and the ‘great temptation [he] was subjected to’!
 He continued to be in trouble with the law for violent behaviour; even at age 71, an old-age pensioner, he was charged with stabbing his neighbour with a fork!
 Her full brother seems to have been unwell as a child, and died at the age of 20.

 A beautiful picture of Phoebe has been handed down to us.
 Based on the dress style, circa 1860s, this would have been taken before she was married.
 It’s surprising to me that a miner’s daughter had such a full and fashionable gown, and that the family had the means to take her picture.
+However, Phoebe’s family were free miners (independent miners) and they seem to have been considerably better off than the Giffords.

 Was the portrait a precious possession of Ida’s, which she took with her to her new home?
 Perhaps.
 Nevertheless, it is her aunt and uncle, William & Harriet Jones, whose pictures she kept in her locket.
 I have more to find out about them still, but I’m so glad our family now knows their names.